peterkhe1999/CheatSheet/OSED/README.md

 ### Important Standard Sections
 - **.text** section typically contains executable code and is readable and executable but *not writable*.
 - **.data** section contains **initialized** variables, i.e., these variables are assigned a specific initial value at compile time.
 This includes global and static variables that are initialized.
 The values can be changed at any point during run-time. => the .data section is both readable and *writable*.
 - **.bss** section contains **uninitialized** variables, i.e., the static and global variables are not assigned a specific initial value at compile-time (to take up less space on disk).
-On Windows and other operating systems, the .bss section is initialized to zero in memory.
+On Windows and other OSs, the .bss section is initialized to zero in memory.
 Because it is set during run-time, it is both readable and *writable*, like the .data section.
 - **.rdata** contains **constant** initialized data and is *read-only*.
 This data may be constant global and static variables or many other data types.
 - **.rsrc** section contains additional resources (icons, bitmaps, menus, strings, etc.) that the image may use for things like multi-language support with each language being supported by a particular resource.
 This section is marked as *read-only*.
 - **.reloc** contains relocation data that helps the loader re-base the image if it cannot be loaded at its preferred base address.
 To do this, there must be a base relocation table, which consists of base relocation blocks.
 These blocks each represent a single page and contain the offsets of each memory location where re-basing must be performed and the type of re-basing that must be applied to it.